 We were in Minneapolis since our pal, DJ Nola, was spinning her magic at Club Jäger on Friday.
-The instant we walked into the club, I literally began jumping around like a baby bunny.
+The instant we walked into the club, I began jumping around like a happy bunny.

 But that's only because Craig Lambert, another wizard on the wheels of steel, was playing fantastic music from the get-go.

 Hop hop hop!
 Shake shake shake!
 No warm-up required!
 Pauly loved the jams and joined me on the dance floor, too.